Robert Maestri

 Robert Sidney Maestri (December 11, 1899 – May 6, 1974) was mayor of New Orleans from 1936 to 1946 and a key ally of Huey P. Long Jr. and Earl Kemp Long.

 Early life

-Robert Maestri was born in New Orleans on December 11, 1899, the son of, Francesco Maestri of Italian heritage and Angele Lacabe Maestri, French heritage.
+Robert Maestri was born in New Orleans on December 11, 1899, the son of Francesco Maestri of Italian heritage and Angele Lacabe Maestri, of French heritage.
 He inherited his father's furniture store at an early age, and quickly built it up into one of the city's largest.
 After investing in real estate, Maestri was able to amass a considerable fortune.
 He also had political ambition, and after allying himself with governor Huey Long, he was appointed to head the state's Conservation Commission, which allowed him to control production quotas in the state's oil industry.

 He served as conservation commissioner from 1929 to 1936, and was a powerful member of Long's inner circle.
 In his autobiography, Huey Long recalls how Maestri volunteered to raise money to fight Long's impeachment by the Louisiana House of Representatives.